These are all penultimate (or, in a few cases, earlier) versions; for the final versions, see the journals or books in which they’re published.

 “Aesthetic Adjectives: Experimental Semantics and Context-Sensitivity,” (with Shen-yi Liao), Philosophy and Phenomenological Research. doi: 10.1111/phpr.12217

 “Mere Exposure to Bad Art,” (with Mark Phelan, Margaret Moore and Matthew Kieran), British Journal of Aesthetics 53(2), 2013: 1-25.

-“Morality and Aesthetics of Food,” (with Shen-yi Liao) forthcoming in the Oxford Handbook of Food Ethics, ed.
+“Morality and Aesthetics of Food,” (with Shen-yi Liao) in The Oxford Handbook of Food Ethics, ed.
 Anne Barnhill, Mark Budolfson, Tyler Doggett.
 Oxford.

 “The Art of Food,” The Philosopher’s Magazine 61, 2013: 81-86.